JasnoorSekhon16/Diary_daily_25/README.md

 A default gateway is a device (usually a router) that connects your local network to other networks, like the internet.

 It acts like a door for your device to send data outside its local network.

+**MAC Address**

+MAC = Media Access Control Address

+A unique identifier assigned to every network interface card (NIC) or device that connects to a network.

+It's used to identify devices on a local network.